 Many people have a misconception that a sleeping bag provides heat to your body during sleep.
 It is exactly the opposite, your body generates heat, which the sleeping bag traps to keep you warm.
-Thereby, you must practice some do’s and dont’s in order to maximize the efficiency of a sleeping bag to keep yourself warm and have a sound sleep.
+Thereby, you must practice some do’s and dont’s in order to maximize the efficiency of a sleeping bag to keep yourself warm and have a sound sleep on a trek.

-This is absolutely essential to have a good night’s sleep.
+This is absolutely essential to have a good night’s sleep on a trek.
 The sleeping bag and the insulation pad go hand in hand.
 While the former prevents loss of body heat to air in the form of radiation, the latter prevents loss of heat to ground in the form of conduction.

 There are a lot of fancy and expensive options in the market but a simple closed foam mattress works just perfectly as it is a natural insulator.

-If you’re trekking with us you will get a rubber insulation pad and a sleeping bag in your camp.
-They may not be very useful for solo trekkers because they are heavy.
-But they work wonders!
+If you’re trekking with us you will get a foam mattress and a sleeping bag in your camp.

 During sleep, the only way your body maintains core temperature is through basal metabolism.
 Food gives energy which in turn keeps your body warm.

-Include calorie dense foods that are rich in fats and proteins in your dinner.
-Nuts and dairy are good options as they take a longer time to metabolize compared to carbohydrates.
+Include calorie dense foods that are rich in complex carbohydrates, fats and proteins in your dinner.
+Nuts and dairy are good options as they take a longer time to metabolize compared to simple carbohydrates.
 Therefore, they can provide energy for a longer duration.
 Also, eat as close to bedtime as possible.

 I usually advice trekkers to do what I call “windmilling.”
-This involves vigorously rotating your arm 5-6 times like a windmill.
+This involves vigorously rotating your arms 5-6 times like a windmill.
 It shoots out blood to your extremeties and you feel warm immediately!

 Most of your body’s heat escapes from your extremities.
-These are your body’s extremities like the fingers, toes and head.
-So it is important to keep these areas covered when you sleep.
+These are your body parts like the fingers, toes and head.
+So it is important to keep these areas covered when you sleep on a trek.